Pre-Incident Planning

 Donation Management

 Identify an agency that can accept donations and ensure that there are clear guidelines for how those donations will be disbursed.
-Once the agency is identified, plan for the number to be advertise and identify the website where people can donate.
+Once the agency is identified, plan for how it will be made public, and identify the website or location where people can donate.

 Questions that should be asked include: